hack-chat/main/README.md

 1. [Clone](https://help.github.com/articles/cloning-a-repository/) the repository: `git clone https://github.com/hack-chat/main.git`
 1. Change the directory: `cd main`
-1. Install the dependencies using a package manager of your choice:
+1. Install the dependencies: `npm install`
-    - npm: `npm install`
-    - yarn: `yarn install`
-1. Configure: `node server/main.js`
+1. Configure: `npm start`

     If you change the `websocketPort` option during the config setup then these changes will need to be reflected on [line 59 of client.js](https://github.com/hack-chat/main/blob/master/client/client.js#L59).

 # Usage

 1. `cd` into the repository: `cd main`
-1. Start the server with a process manager.
-For example, with [PM2](https://github.com/Unitech/pm2): `pm2 start server/main.js --name HackChat`
+1. Start the server: `npm start` with a process manager.
 1. Launch: `client/index.html`
-1. (OPTIONAL) If you want to deploy your hack.chat instance to a server, push everything except the `node_modules` directory and install the dependencies using a package manager of your choice:
+1. (OPTIONAL) If you want to deploy your hack.chat instance to a server, push everything except the `node_modules` directory and install the dependencies (`npm install`).
-    - npm: `npm install`
-    - yarn: `yarn install`

-    You can now run start the server software with a process manager.
+    You can now run start the server software with a process manager like [PM2](https://github.com/Unitech/pm2) (e.g., `pm2 start server/main.js --name HackChat`).
 The client code will need to be copied into your http server directory.
 If you plan on using SSL to serve the client; you will need to use a reverse proxy, as TLS is not natively supported by the hack.chat server software (this may change in future releases).

 # Contributing